Table of Contents

 See:

-Legacy behavior: Projects without agents.available field default to all 12 agents for backward compatibility.
+Legacy behavior: Projects without agents.available field default to the full slash-command agent set for backward compatibility (currently 13 agent keys in the active CLI surface).
 To adopt config-driven model, use spec-kitty agent config remove to remove unwanted agents.

 Managing Agents